 CERT MED OPS is responsible for accurately documenting the victim’s status/care.
 Initial documentation and victim tracking is done on the Intake Form.
 Triage Tags will be kept.

 On Intake to Med Ops, each victim will be Triaged and a Head-to-Toe Assessment conducted.
-Findings are documented on the Treatment form This form will remain with victim until transferred out of the Med Ops area to another facility.
+Findings are documented on the Treatment form.
+This form will remain with victim until transferred out of the Med Ops area to another facility.
 Form is on NCR paper (non-carbon).
 The top copy will travel with victim.
 One copy will remain in the Med Ops for documentation of care (for authorized representative of the City of Walnut Creek when the disaster and subsequent care have been resolved).

 Ongoing treatment will be recorded on the Treatment form.
 If more than 1 sheet is needed, pages will be sequentially numbered in the space provided.
 Every assessment and treatment of the victim is documented with date, time, problem, and treatment given.
 The volunteer providing treatment will initial ALL entries.